 If you have a pre-existing medical condition or are taking medications, then you should seek advice from your doctor before using essential oils because some essential oils can interact with medications.
 Women who are pregnant or breastfeeding should also seek advice before taking essential oils.

-If you’re looking for a natural way to manage your psoriasis symptoms, evidence shows that it’s worth giving essential oils a shot.
+If you’re looking for home remedies for psoriasis symptoms, evidence shows that it’s worth giving essential oils a shot.
 Try out some of the carrier oils and essential oils highlighted above to see what works best for you.

 Photo credits: TernavskaiaOlgaAlibec/shutterstock.com, Mr.Teerapong Kunkaeo/shutterstock.com